 I want more traffic!

-Here are 8 ways to increase traffic to your blog this year.
+Here are 12 creative ways to generate more traffic to your Christian blog.

 The great thing about SEO is that it is long-lasting and it builds upon itself.
 In other words, with good SEO, your organic traffic will multiply from month to month and keep on growing.
 It is almost a set-it-and-forget-it kind of thing.